 • Accommodation in charming, rural hotels, followed by a city-centre Granada hotel.

-• Málaga airport transfers
+• Málaga airport transfers.

 What’s Not Included

-• Flights / train to Málaga
+• Flights/train to Málaga

-• Bike hire
+• Bike rental

 Prices are based on two people sharing a room.
 If you come on your own, we may allocate you a room with another guest of the same sex.
-You can guarantee that you will have a room to yourself by paying a 40% single room supplement.
+You can guarantee that you will have a room to yourself by paying a 20% single room supplement.

 Discounts

-If you do not need airport transfers, €40 / £35 ‘no transfers’ discount per person.
+If you do not need airport transfers, there is a €40/£35 ‘no transfers’ discount per person.

 Dates